crisluengo/doxpp/doc/json_output.md

 # JSON Output

-This program outputs a single JSON file, which should be easy to convert into any representation the user desires.
+The dox++parse program outputs a single JSON file, which should be easy to convert into any representation the user desires.
 The JSON file has the following format:
 ```json
 {